Last updated November 27, 2019

 Its features are highlighted by an internal app store, known as the Managed Software Center.
 This provides users with a simple interface and self-serve experience for installing and updating software.
 Admins can also remotely deploy unsigned packages otherwise not permitted by Apple MDM, force software installations, updates and removals, and much more.

-Munki is commonly integrated into deployment workflows alongside MDM and the Apple Device Enrollment Program (DEP), offering a pleasant onboarding experience for users and admins alike.
+Munki is commonly integrated into deployment workflows alongside MDM and the Apple Device Enrollment Program (DEP).
+This offers a pleasant onboarding experience for users and admins alike.
 We have dedicated another article to this topic: Munki Deployment Using Apple DEP And MDM.

 In addition, there have been various open-source contributions to further enhance Munki workflows.
 To name a few: